 Ross completed his research dissertation conducting a qualitative analysis into staff-prisoner relationships and prisoner involvement using a Critical Realist methodology.
 He has also designed and written a Policy Paper to improve the use of prisoner time, which explored the meaning of ‘purposeful activity’ within prison legislation and inspectorate criteria.

-Ross’ research skills include:
+Ross’ skills and experience include:

 - Conducting in-depth interviews and focus groups with a wide variety of stakeholders and service users.